💻 Work from Australia's most inspiring locations — explore day tours →

 Cairns & Tropical North Queensland — Reef Meets Remote Work

 For nomads who want a tropical backdrop to their workday, Cairns is hard to beat.
 The Great Barrier Reef and Daintree Rainforest are both within easy reach, accommodation is affordable, and the town has a relaxed, walkable centre with enough infrastructure for serious work.
-Fill your weekends with a Cooee Cairns Tour — reef snorkelling, rainforest walks, and more.
+Fill your weekends with a Cooee Cairns tour — reef snorkelling, rainforest walks, and more.

 🐠 Reef access 🌴 Tropical climate 💰 Affordable stays